-German-listed Henkel is investing up to €18 million expanding its 3D printing research and development (R&D) capabilities as it opens a new hub in Tallaght, Dublin.
-Photograph: Frank Augstein/AP Photo
+Chemical and consumer goods giant Henkel will spend up to €18 million expanding its research and development (R&D) capabilities as it opens a new 3D printing hub in Tallaght, Dublin.

 The company which produces brands including Persil, Sellotape, Unibond, Super Glue, RightGuard and Loctite has committed to a four year investment plan aiming to develop new advanced materials for use in a broad range of industrial manufacturing.

 Henkel employs 400 people in the Republic.
 The initial stage of its “innovation and interaction centre” comprises 700sq m of laboratories, customer service offices, meeting rooms and 3D printing facilities.

 Over the next two years the company plans to further expand the centre to 2,000sq m to include an additional five laboratories, work stations and meeting spaces.

 The new facility will specifically focus on developing resins used for 3D printing and will also have a sales and support function for clients buying 3D printers on site – including those requiring custom-made parts.
 Resins for 3D printers were already being produced on site prior to this investment.

 "Henkel's Tallaght site was chosen as the regional hub for Europe due to the existing team's leading R&D knowledge and experience in resins and other adhesive technologies, and because of the site's proximity to Henkel Ireland's production and R&D bases," said Dr Michael Todd, global head of innovation ad Henkel Adhesive Technologies.